hotmeshio/pluck-typescript/README.md

       ```

 ## Search
 Pluck helps manage workflow state, by providing search extensions like `get`, `set`, and `del` to your operationalized functions.
-In addition, for those Redis backends with the *RediSearch* module enabled, Pluck provides abstractions for creating and managing search indexes.
+In addition, for those Redis backends with the *RediSearch* module enabled, Pluck provides abstractions for simplifying full text search.

 For example, the `greet` function shown in prior examples can be indexed to find users who have unsubscribed from the newsletter.

 ### Indexing
-Pluck provides convenience methods for creating and managing RediSearch indexes. *The format is is a JSON-like abstraction based upon the RediSearch API.* Call this method at server startup or from a build script as it's a one-time operation.
+The index format is a JSON-based abstraction based upon the RediSearch API.

 ```javascript
 const schema = {